Want to get better at Japanese?

 Here’s a selection of great websites for completely free Japanese reading practice online, whatever your level:

-Hukumusume is another site full of traditional Japanese children’s stories.
-This is an absolutely huge site and it is written for Japanese children (unlike the site above, which is written for Japanese language students), so it can be a bit hard to navigate.
-I recommend that beginners start with this page which has stories translated into English.
+It’s is an absolutely huge site and it is written for Japanese children (not language students), so it can be a bit confusing to navigate.
+I recommend that beginners start with this page which has four stories written in hiragana with English translations.

 EhonNavi is an amazing site that lets you read hundreds of different Japanese children’s picture books, all for free!
 Unlike the above sites, there are lots of modern books (not just traditional tales).
 You can browse books by age, from 0 up to 12.
 Yes, there are even books for babies with just one of two words per page, making this a great resource even for complete beginners!

 The only downside is that you have to register.
 The whole site is in Japanese, so it’s a bit difficult for beginners.
-This site has fantastic instructions with lots of screenshots to help you get set up.
+Here you can find fantastic instructions with screenshots to help you get set up.

 At the intermediate level, you will be able to understand longer sentences and more difficult works.
 You can also read some kanji.
 You need some reading resources that introduce these features of the language, but you still need a bit of help understanding new words.